tanner-johnson2718/MEME_OS_3/Dynamic_Linking/README.md

 }
 ```

 Its a rather simple piece of assembly.
-Compute the address of the GOT relative to the pointer.
+Compute the address of the GOT relative to the instruction pointer.
 Add the byte index.
 Clean up the stack.
 Return the computed address.
 The first point of confusion is the `lea` instruction.
-If one uses a `mov` intruction it will move the value of the first entry of the into `rsi`.
+If one uses a `mov` intruction it will move the value of the first entry of the GOT into `%rsi`.
 Using `lea` allows us to compute the address that would be accessed with a move and store it in the target register.
-Finally the stack clean up is a bit weird, because the boiler plate stack preamble is done for us, but since we return ourself we must do the clean up.
+Finally the stack clean up is a bit weird, because the boiler plate stack preamble is done for us, but since we return ourself we must do the clean up ourselves as well.

 Now in our `_start` entry point we call a helper `printGOT` which calls the above `getGOT`, access the addresses returned, and prints the output cleanly to the terminal.
-We then call our library function `inc_coutner` and dumpe the GOT one more time.
+We then call our library function `inc_coutner` and dump the GOT one more time.
 This produces the following output.

 ```
 | GOT[0] | 0x5625ade28000 | 0x3ed0 |                // <- .dynamic